containers/common/docs/containers.conf.5.md

 Specifies the compression format to use when pushing an image.
 Supported values are: `gzip`, `zstd` and `zstd:chunked`.

+**compression_level**="5"

+The compression level to use when pushing an image.
+Valid options depend on the compression format used.
+For gzip, valid options are 1-9, with a default of 5.
+For zstd, valid options are 1-20, with a default of 3.

 ## SERVICE DESTINATION TABLE
 The `engine.service_destinations` table contains configuration options used to set up remote connections to the podman service for the podman API.